 Paragraph VII.
 Lieutenant Governor.
 Succession to executive power.
 There shall be a Lieutenant Governor, who shall be elected at the same time, for the same term, and in the same manner as the Governor.
 He shall be President of the Senate, and shall receive the sum of \$2,000.00 per annum.
-In case of the death, resignation, or disability of the Governor, the Lieutenant Governor shall exercise the executive power and receive the compensation of the Governor until the next general election for members of the General Assembly, at which a successor to the Governor shall be elected for the unexpired term; but if such death, resignation, or disability shall occur within thirty days of the next general election, or if the term will expire within ninety days after the next general election, the Lieutenant Governor shall exercise the executive power and receive the compensation of the Governor for the unexpired term.
-If the Lieutenant Governor shall become a candidate for the unexpired term of the Governor, he shall thereby resign his office as Lieutenant Governor, effective upon the qualification of the Governor elected for the unexpired term, and his successor for the unexpired term shall be elected at such election.
+In case of the death, resignation or disability of the Governor or the Governor-Elect, the Lieutenant Governor or the Lieutenant Governor-Elect upon becoming the Lieutenant Governor shall exercise the executive power and receive the compensation of the Governor until the next General Election, at which a successor to the Governor shall be elected for the unexpired term; but if such death, resignation, or disability shall occur within thirty days of the next General Election, or if the term will expire within ninety days after the next General Election, the Lieutenant Governor shall exercise the executive power and receive the compensation of the Governor for the unexpired term.
+If the Lieutenant Governor shall become a candidate for the unexpired term of the Governor, he shall thereby resign his office as Lieutenant Governor. effective upon the qualification of the Governor elected for the unexpired term, and his successor for the unexpired term shall be elected at such election.
 In case of death, resignation, or disability of both the Governor and the Lieutenant Governor, the Speaker of the House of Representatives shall exercise the executive power until the removal of the disability or the election and qualification of a Governor at a special election, which shall be held within sixty days from the date on which the Speaker of the House of Representatives shall assume the executive power.
 A Lieutenant Governor shall be elected at the general election in 1946 and shall qualify at the same time as the Governor.
 Until the qualification of a Lieutenant Governor the provisions of Article V, Section I, Paragraph VIII of the Constitution of Georgia of 1877 shall remain of full force and effect.

 Paragraph VIII.
 Unexpired terms, filling of.
-The General Assembly shall have power to provide by law, for filing unexpired terms by special elections, except as provided in this Constitution.
+The General Assembly shall have power to provide by law, for filling unexpired terms by special elections, except as provided in this Constitution.